Application and Doctoral Fellowship Nomination

 Due to the rigorous nature of the program, applicants should have combined verbal and quantitative GRE scores of at least 301, a GRE analytical writing score of at least 4.0, and a minimum GPA of 3.0 at the undergraduate level or 3.5 in a master's program.
 Admission is based on the individual's total profile, with special attention given to those with professional experience relevant to education policy.
 Those students who have completed calculus and statistics courses prior to arriving on campus will more readily satisfy the prerequisites for the program's research methods sequence.

-Any questions should be directed to our Graduate Coordinator Dr. Dirk van Raemdonck at email@example.com.
+Any questions should be directed to our Graduate Coordinator Dirk van Raemdonck, Ph.D., at firstname.lastname@example.org.

 Step 1: Apply to the University of Arkansas Graduate School.